WikipediaLibrary/TWLight/docs/sysadmin.md

 Postfix and nginx log to their system defaults.

 ## Translations
 The TWLight alpha ships with English, French, and Finnish.
 If you have translation files in a new language to deploy (yay!), or updates to an existing language file, see `locale/README.md`.
+This covers translations of all content in `.html` and `.py` files.

+If you would like to translate *model instance content* (for instance, `Partner.description`), this uses the django-modeltranslation app.
+See https://django-modeltranslation.readthedocs.io/ for documentation; see `TWLight/resources/translation.py` for an example.